 - a. to promote and reinforce good teaching; improve, identify and develop good teaching; improve and/or acknowledge the work of a teacher.
 It allows the Administrative Officer to get a feeling for the class situation. - b. to provide the teacher and the Board with a formal written assessment of the work and instructional competence of a teacher. - 2.
 All formal written reports (referred to as "the report") shall be prepared by persons authorized under the School Act and normally should be done once every five (5) years.
-All reports should be completed by May 31st of any school year. - 3.
-Each report on the work of a teacher shall be drafted on the basis of personal classroom observations and other personal observation and factual information which is pertinent to the work and instructional competence of a teacher.
-A report should be prepared in the first year of service with the Board and normally on reassignment to another school within the district.

-- 4. From three (3) to six (6) visitations, unless mutually agreed otherwise by the evaluator and the teacher, will occur over an appropriate span of the school year.
+All reports should be completed by May 31st of any school year. - Each report on the work of a teacher shall be drafted on the basis of personal classroom observations and other personal observation and factual information which is pertinent to the work and instructional competence of a teacher.
+A report should be prepared in the first year of service with the Board and normally on reassignment to another school within the district. - 4.
+From three (3) to six (6) visitations, unless mutually agreed otherwise by the evaluator and the teacher, will occur over an appropriate span of the school year.
 These will include both prearranged and unannounced classroom visits.
 Classes observed shall reflect the teachers' assignment.
 Visitations will not be made at inappropriate times. - 5.
 The evaluator shall first meet with the teacher to identify/clarify the purpose of the evaluation, the time span and schedule, and discuss the criteria to be used. - a.
 The criteria to be used are those currently in place in School District #49 or as these may be modified by the Board.
 The criteria shall be distributed to each teacher annually.
 (At this time the Samborski document, "The Supervisory Report Writing Process".
-Appendix C) - b.
+Appendix B) - b.
 There shall be a committee with equal representation of the Board and the CCTA to make recommendations to the Board which shall be considered by the Board before any modifications are made to the criteria. - 6.
 Reports shall reflect any discrepancy between the teacher's assignment and professional training.
-Involvement or non-involvement of a teacher in union activities, or matters not directly related to teaching duties is outside the scope of evaluation and report on the work of a teacher. - Following each observation, the evaluator and teacher shall hold a post-observation conference, with the evaluator presenting to the teacher, at or as soon as practicable after the post-observation conference, written comments about the teacher's competence. - 8.
-The content of a report on a teacher shall be based on the evaluator's personal observations and should include specific and objective descriptions of teaching performance as well as evaluative comments relating to the teacher's performance.
-Where the report is less than satisfactory, such comments shall be substantiated. - 9.
-If the report indicates a reasonable apprehension of bias the grievance procedure shall apply. - 10.
-At any time, but particularly when areas of concern arise in early observations, a teacher should be provided with advice and assistance appropriate to the development of an acceptable standard of performance as it pertains to any of the evaluation criteria.
-Under normal circumstance should this approach not have the necessary effect and an unsatisfactory report is written, an adequately supported plan of assistance shall be proposed, and sufficient time for implementation allowed, before another report is written.
-Should the evaluator feel that extending that reporting period is necessary and reasonable in order to improve teacher competence, they may do so. - 11.
-The teacher shall be given a draft copy of the report at least forty-eight (48) hours prior to filing the final copy.
-The teacher shall have the opportunity of meeting with the evaluator to point out any errors of fact and to discuss the report.
+Involvement or non-involvement of a teacher in union activities, or matters not directly related to teaching duties is outside the scope of evaluation and report on the work of a teacher. - Following each observation, the evaluator and teacher shall hold a post-observation conference, with the evaluator presenting to the teacher, at or as soon as practicable after the post-observation conference, written comments about the teacher's competence.

 S.D.
-49 Central Coast Working Document July 1, 2019-June 30, 2022 Final Version: October 11, 2023 Page | 73
+49 Central Coast Working Document July 1, 2022-June 30, 2025 Final Version: October 2, 2024 Page | 75